BlackPuma075/Modified-gravity-folps-dev/README.md

-To run the Modified Gravity FOLPS (FMG) you can recreate the environment using the next steps:
+To run the Modified Gravity FOLPS (FMG) you can recreate the environment using the next steps (the environment has as default name 'fmg_env' but you can change it if you need):
 ```bash
 conda env export > environment.yml
 conda env create -f environment.yml
 ```

 And installing the modified desilike and cosmoprimo packages using:
 ```bash
 python -m pip install git+https://github.com/cosmodesi/cosmoprimo@dgbranch